-As thousands of drinkers decide to detox this January, many will find out just how much they like or need the occasional alcoholic drink.
+Thousands of drinkers each year decide to detox in January, and many realise just how much they like or need the occasional alcoholic drink.

 They are helping participants by offering tips on how to stay stone-cold sober for a month.